 The Young Security Conference 2022

-The third edition of the Young Security Conference will take place on the 3rd and 4th of June 2022 in the Amerikahaus in Munich.
+The third edition of the Young Security Conference will take place on 3-4 June 2022 at the Amerikahaus in Munich.
 The conference will be held in a hybrid format, including the opportunity to attend in-person or stream from anywhere else.

 Two dimensions and five topic pillars

 The YSC 2022, like both previous conferences, intends to offer a new venue for foreign and security policy.
-It builds upon two dimensions: the transatlantic alliance and Franco-German relationship, with specific focus on the French Presidency of the Council of the European Union.
+It builds upon two dimensions: the Transatlantic alliance and Franco-German relationship, with a specific focus on the French Presidency of the Council of the European Union.
+Additionally, we will include discussions on feminist foreign policy, the Ukraine crisis, and the future of think-thanks among other topics.

 Our panels and debates are conducted along these two dimensions in each of our five topic